HackYourFuture/Assignments/2-Browsers/Week1/README.md

 3. Complete the function called catWalk() to move the cat 10 pixels to the right of where it started, by changing the `left` style property.
 4. Call that function every 50 milliseconds.
 Your cat should now be moving across the screen from left to right.
 Hurrah!
 5. When the cat reaches the right-hand of the screen, restart them at the left hand side (`0px`).
 So they should keep walking from left to right across the screen, forever and ever.
-6. When the cat reaches the middle of the screen, replace the img with an image of a cat dancing (use this URL: <https://media1.tenor.com/images/2de63e950fb254920054f9bd081e8157/tenor.gif>), keep it dancing for 5 seconds, and then replace the img with the original image and have it continue the walk.
+6. Each time when the cat reaches the middle of the screen, replace the img with an image of a cat dancing (use this URL: <https://media1.tenor.com/images/2de63e950fb254920054f9bd081e8157/tenor.gif>), keep it dancing for 5 seconds, and then replace the img with the original image and have it continue the walk.

 This is what it should like: